crux_core/command/

 //!

 //!
-Command implements [`Stream`](futures::Stream), making it useful in an async context,
+Command implements [`Stream`], making it useful in an async context,

 //! enabling, for example, wrapping Commands in one another.